Seven Key Challenges to Cloud Computing

 By using cloud computing, businesses can save the hardware acquisition costs but their expenditure on bandwidth rises considerably.
-Smaller applications do not require much expenses but for data-intensive applications the companies might have to spend handsomely.
+Smaller applications do not require many expenses but for data-intensive applications, the companies might have to spend handsomely.
 Sufficient bandwidth is required to deliver intensive and complex data over the network.

 Continuous monitoring and supervision

 Cloud computing often suffers from frequent outages, owing to the lack of round-the-clock service on the part of cloud providers.
 It is important to monitor the cloud service continuously as well as to supervise its performance, business dependency, and robustness.

 Addressing the security concerns of any business is a major challenge of cloud computing.
 Enterprises adopting the technology store valuable corporate data in the cloud, outside the corporate firewall.
 This obviously concerns the enterprises, as hacking or other attacks on the cloud infrastructure could damage or expose the data of multiple clients.
 To prevent such damages, some of the measures include tracking unusual behavior across servers, buying security hardware and using security applications.

 Cloud-based servers sometimes lack effective and appropriate customer service support systems.
 Companies are often concerned about data ownership and loss of data control while moving to cloud.
 An important element of the decision-making process is to select where and how the data is to be stored.
 Another challenge for enterprises taking up cloud computing is integration.
 Integrating all the existing applications with the cloud smoothly is quite challenging.